 A healthy, successful research program takes time, initiative, perseverance and funding.
-The more common funding sources are listed below but subscribing to Research Services listservs is the best way to stay current.
-Learn more and sign up, then follow the Research Way to a thriving and successful program of research.
+The more common funding sources are listed below; however, subscribing to Research Services listservs is the best way to stay current.
+Follow the Research Way to a thriving and successful program of research.

 Faculty Recruitment and Retention Program

-Provides start-up funds to all new tenured, tenure-track and continuing status faculty to help establish a research program at the University.
-Support includes a new computer, up to $25,000 over five years to match college support for new faculty; existing faculty may apply for funding to help re-activate a research program.
+Provides start-up funds to all newly tenured, tenure-track and continuing status faculty to help establish a research program at the University.
+Support includes a new computer and up to $25,000 over five years to match college support for new faculty.
+Existing faculty may apply for funding to help re-activate a research program.

 OVPR Matching Grant Program

 The OVPR may contribute up to $100,000 ($20,000 per year for five years for graduate student support) for large, collaborative grants of strategic significance to the University.